 Founded in 1352, the College of Corpus Christi and the Blessed Virgin Mary in the University of Cambridge is the sixth oldest of the thirty-one colleges of Cambridge University and one of the smallest.
 It is an autonomous, self-governing community of scholars.
-The total community consists of the Master, 54 active Fellows (34 men and 17 women) and 456 junior members, of whom 261 are undergraduates (148 men and 113 women) and 195 are graduates (112 men and 83 women).
+The total community consists of the Master, 56 active Fellows (38 men and 18 women) and 464 junior members, of whom 257 are undergraduates (148 men and 109 women) and 207 are graduates (119 men and 88 women).
 Graduate students include those undertaking both full and part-time study.
 In addition, 102 members of staff (both full and part-time) support the College in achieving and maintaining its aims and objectives.
-As at 30th June 2010 the College was an exempt charity under the Charities Act 1993, Paragraph D, Sch.
-2. On the 12th August 2010 the College became a registered charity under the Charities Act 2006, charity registration number 1137453.
+The College is a registered charity (registered number 1137453) and is subject to regulation by the Charity Commission for England and Wales.
 The College is a charity within the meaning of the Taxes Act 1988, s506 (1).